A Guide to Deferred Revenue Reconciliation

 Debit: Cash $10,000Credit: Deferred Revenue $10,000

-4. Establish Revenue Recognition Schedule
+4. Build Your Revenue Recognition Schedule

 Create a schedule to recognize the deferred revenue over the appropriate periods.
 This schedule should align with the delivery of goods or services.
 Using the previous example, if the service is provided equally over 10 months, you would recognize $1,000 of revenue each month.

-5. Automate Revenue Recognition
+5. Automate Your Revenue Recognition Process

 Consider using accounting software that supports automated revenue recognition.
 This will help ensure accuracy and efficiency.
 Many ERP systems offer modules specifically designed for revenue recognition.

-6. Perform Regular Reconciliation
+6. Perform Your Regular Revenue Reconciliation

 Regularly reconcile your deferred revenue accounts to ensure that the amounts recorded as revenue match the delivery of goods or services.
 This involves: